traffic

 traffic (uncountable)

-1. Pedestrians or vehicles on roads, or the flux or passage thereof.
+1. Moving pedestrians or vehicles, or the flux or passage thereof.

 The traffic is slow during rush hour.